NevenaMandeva/game-portal/README.md

 # Game Portal

 This is a GraphQL project that uses MongoDB and TypeScript.
-The idea behind is a simple platform where users, developer and games can be registered.
+The idea behind is a simple platform where users, developer(company) and games can be registered.

 > ``MONGODB_URL`` to be set before running the project

 ## Collections
 - User
-- Developer
+- Developer (company)
 - Game

 CRUD operations are supported for each of the 3 collections.